easytarget/microPyEZfonts/Unicode/README.md

 -rw-r--r--.
 1 owen owen   15 Jul  5 16:38 my_unifont_15_1_05.set
 -rw-r--r--.
 1 owen owen   16 Jul  5 16:16 unicode.txt
 ```
+The font itself is in the `.py` file, the `.map` file has a summary of the glyphs and the `.set` file all the unique characters (the last two are just for reference, they do not belong in your project folder..)

 We should be able to run our demo now: Copy the `my_unifont_15_1_05.py` font file and `unicode.txt` to your project and run!